The Importance Of Claiming Allowable Expenses

 Widowed Person or Surviving Civil Partner With Dependent Child Tax Credit

-A widowed person, or a surviving civil partner, with one or more dependent children, following the death of a spouse or civil partner.
-It is granted in addition to the Widowed Person or Surviving Civil Partner’s Tax Credit and can be claimed for 5 years after the year of death of a spouse or civil partner, once the claimant continues to have one or more dependent children.
+A widowed person, or a surviving civil partner, with one or more dependent children, can claim this tax credit after the death of a spouse or civil partner.
+This credit is granted in addition to the Widowed Person or Surviving Civil Partner’s Tax Credit and can be claimed for 5 years after the year of death of a spouse or civil partner, as long as the claimant has one or more dependent children.

 Do I need to have copies of receipts for expenses?

 Yes, it is necessary to have copies of receipts for any expenses that you wish to claim tax relief on.
 If you cannot locate the receipts for medical or dental expenses, contact your doctor, clinic or dentist and ask them to re-send you a copy.